Giving You the Best That I Got (album): Commercial performance

-The album has sold over 5 million copies worldwide (including 3 million from the US). peaked at number two in Jet magazine's top 20 for three weeks between February 6 and 20, 1989, and again on the week of March 13, 1989.
+The album has sold over 5 million copies worldwide (including 3 million from the US).

 It became Baker's first and only number one album on Billboard 200 and her second number-one R&B Album.
 In March 1989, the album was certified 3× Platinum in 1989 by the RIAA.

 Singles

+The title track became Baker's highest charting US hit, peaking at number three on the Billboard Hot 100, and number one on both the R&B (Hot Black Singles) and Adult Contemporary charts.
+In Canada, it was also her highest charting hit, peaking at number 11 on the RPM charts in 1988.

-"Just Because" hit number one in Jet magazine's top 20 singles on weeks of March 13, 20, and 27, 1989.
-The song peaked at number one on the Hot Black Singles, making it Baker's second number one and also made the Top 40, peaking at number fourteen.
-It has been described as a wedding reception favorite.
+"Just Because" peaked at number one on the Hot Black Singles, making it Baker's second number one and also made the Billboard Hot 100, peaking at number fourteen.
+In Canada, it peaked at number 18 on the RPM charts in 1989.
+It has since been described as a wedding reception favorite.

-"Lead Me into Love" peaked at number six in Jet magazine's top 20 singles on weeks of June 5 and 12, 1989.
-It peaked at number four on the Hot Black Singles.
+"Lead Me into Love" peaked at number four on the Hot Black Singles and 32 on the Adult Contemporary chart.